expressjs/body-parser/README.md

 Node.js body parsing middleware.

-Parse incoming request bodies in a middleware before your handlers, availabe under the `req.body` property.
+Parse incoming request bodies in a middleware before your handlers, available under the `req.body` property.

 [Learn about the anatomy of an HTTP transaction in Node.js](https://nodejs.org/en/docs/guides/anatomy-of-an-http-transaction/).